Archive for the 'Feeder' Tag

 Pricing & Upgrades

 Feeder 4.2 is a free update for all existing Feeder 4 users.
 Feeder 4 is $39.99 and is available from Reinvented Software and the Mac App Store.
-Feeder 3 users can upgrade for $19.99 unless you purchased Feeder 3 in the last year, in which case it is a free upgrade.
+Feeder 3 users can upgrade for $19.99 unless you purchased Feeder 3 in its final year, in which case it is a free upgrade.
 Upgrades are only available from Reinvented Software, not the Mac App Store.
 See the Feeder support page for more information about upgrading from Feeder 3.

 Feeder and Apple Podcasts Subscriptions